musk/SbtEclipsify/README.md

 __Note__: The old trait SbtEclipsifyPlugin has been marked deprecated as of 0.5.1 and will be removed in a future version.

 ## Known Issues
+Currently sbt-eclipsify depends on scalatest 1.1-SNAPSHOT for its tests.
+This results in a dependency resolving error when the plugin is being retrieved.
+To work around this issue add `val scalaSnapshotToolsRepository = "Scala Tools Repository" at "http://nexus.scala-tools.org/content/repositories/snapshots/"` to your plugin definition file. (e.g. MySbtProjectPlugins)

 Crossbuilds are not supported officially but they might work (testing still pending).

 ## FUTURE